 - A book

 Overall, I enjoyed my ride on the SGR and I would use the service again.
-Between working on new blog posts, conversations with my seat mates and catching up on a few pre-downloaded episodes of a Netflix show, five hours flew by quickly.
-I was also able to remain online with my Safaricom line as there was connection for most the way.
+Between working on new blog posts, conversations with my seatmates and catching up on a few pre-downloaded episodes of a Netflix show, five hours flew by quickly.
+I was also able to remain online with my Safaricom line as there was a connection for most of the way.

-So, tell me, given a choice between taking 5 hour train ride and a 1 hour flight, which would you go for and why (20 marks)?
+So, tell me, given a choice between taking a 5-hour train ride and a 1-hour flight, which would you go for and why (20 marks)?